 Necromancers are characters that are devoted to the balance between life and death.
 Weapons permitted to be used by a Necromancer are: all White weapons, daggers, spears, javelins, all non-chained Yellow weapons.
-The Necromancer may wear AR1 or AR2 armor, and may only equip shields or bucklers up to 18" at its largest measurement.
-Necromancers may not wield Holy weapons.
+The Necromancer may wear

+AR1 or AR2 armor, and may only equip shields or bucklers up to 18" at its largest measurement.
+Necromancers may wield unholy weapons but cannot even hold holy weapons.